We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Luckily, there are proven methods to prevent, discourage, and treat home infestations that don’t involve spraying the whole shebang with toxic chemicals.
+Luckily, there are proven methods that prevent, discourage, and treat bug infestations in the home that don’t involve spraying the whole shebang with toxic chemicals.
 Because who wants to live in a poisonous fart cloud?

-Household chemicals have damaging side effects for the environment, too.
+Household chemicals have damaging side effects for the environment too.
 Pesticides can find their way into groundwater or a river, lake, or ocean and contaminate the water sources for people and animals.

-From essential oils to non-toxic household cleaning products, here’s everything you need to know about keeping pests away in a more humane, environmentally-friendly, and healthy way.
+From essential oils to nontoxic household cleaning products, we break down everything you need to know about keeping pests away in a more humane, environmentally friendly, and healthy way.

 Here are a few basic tips to deter critters of all kinds from setting up camp anywhere in your home.

 - Store flour, sugar, and other dry ingredients in sealed bags or glass or plastic containers.

-- Take out the trash often and store outdoor garbage cans (with secure lids) far from the door.
+- Take out the trash often, and store outdoor garbage cans (with secure lids) far from the door.